 The Children's & Young Adult Literature Guide is designed to assist students, faculty and other researchers in identifying and locating resources relevant to children's & young adult literature.
 Resources include physical collections in the ASU Library, online databases and other resources and free internet sources.

 The ASU Library collects children's and young adult books in support of education students and faculty in courses and/or doing research.
-There are collections on 3 campuses (Polytechnic campus Library, Hayden Library on the Tempe campus & Fletcher Library on the West campus) and in the High Density Collection.
-Within each Library, books in this collection have a location designation of curriculum [CURR].
+There are collections on 3 campuses (Polytechnic campus Library, Hayden & Noble Library on the Tempe campus and Fletcher Library on the West campus) and in the High Density Collection.
 Each collection has books focusing on different ages and genres.

 The sub-areas within the curriculum collection include non-fiction with Dewey Decimal call numbers, within the Dewey section, books that are biographies have a call number of 92; picture books [Easy]; fiction books [FIC]; books in other languages.